StiensWout/DocHub/docs/INFRASTRUCTURE/CI_CD_ISSUE.md

 Before implementing, decide:
 - [ ] Do we want automatic deployments or manual?
+    - Manual deployments
 - [ ] Do we need coverage reports on PRs?
+    - Yes
 - [ ] Should we test on multiple Node.js versions?
+    - No
 - [ ] Where do we want to deploy?
 (Vercel recommended for Next.js)
+    - Not defined yet
 - [x] **GitGuardian** - Set up for secrets scanning? ✅ Recommended
+    - Already added to repository, not to pipeline
 - [x] **Cursor Bugbot** - Set up for automated reviews? ✅ Recommended
+    - Already configured on repository not on pipeline
 - [x] **CodeRabbit** - Manual reviews already configured? ✅ Yes
+        - Already configured on repository not on pipeline